 Delivery times clearly vary between categories and between brands.

-Customers often ask about delivery times because they want to know when they’ll get their order.
+Customers often ask about delivery times.
+They want to know when they’ll get their order.

 Finally, include details and a link to any relevant customer rights or consumer protection laws.